DigitLib/whisper-webui-vad/docs/options.md

 Both `app.py` and `cli.py` also accept command line options, such as the ability to enable parallel execution on multiple CPU/GPU cores, the default model name/VAD and so on.
 Consult the README in the root folder for more information.

+# Additional Options

+In addition to the above, there's also a "Full" options interface that allows you to set all the options available in the Whisper model.
+The options are as follows:

+## Initial Prompt
+Optional text to provide as a prompt for the first 30 seconds window.
+Whisper will attempt to use this as a starting point for the transcription, but you can also get creative and specify a style or format for the output of the transcription.

+For instance, if you use the prompt "hello how is it going always use lowercase no punctuation goodbye one two three start stop i you me they", Whisper will be biased to output lower capital letters and no punctuation, and may also be biased to output the words in the prompt more often.

+## Temperature
+The temperature to use when sampling.
+Default is 0 (zero).
+A higher temperature will result in more random output, while a lower temperature will be more deterministic.

+## Best Of - Non-zero temperature
+The number of candidates to sample from when sampling with non-zero temperature.
+Default is 5.

+## Beam Size - Zero temperature
+The number of beams to use in beam search when sampling with zero temperature.
+Default is 5.

+## Patience - Zero temperature
+The patience value to use in beam search when sampling with zero temperature.
+As in https://arxiv.org/abs/2204.05424, the default (1.0) is equivalent to conventional beam search.

+## Length Penalty - Any temperature
+The token length penalty coefficient (alpha) to use when sampling with any temperature.
+As in https://arxiv.org/abs/1609.08144, uses simple length normalization by default.

+## Suppress Tokens - Comma-separated list of token IDs
+A comma-separated list of token IDs to suppress during sampling.
+The default value of "-1" will suppress most special characters except common punctuations.

+## Condition on previous text
+If True, provide the previous output of the model as a prompt for the next window.
+Disabling this may make the text inconsistent across windows, but the model becomes less prone to getting stuck in a failure loop.

+## FP16
+Whether to perform inference in fp16.
+True by default.

+## Temperature increment on fallback
+The temperature to increase when falling back when the decoding fails to meet either of the thresholds below.
+Default is 0.2.

+## Compression ratio threshold
+If the gzip compression ratio is higher than this value, treat the decoding as failed.
+Default is 2.4.

+## Logprob threshold
+If the average log probability is lower than this value, treat the decoding as failed.
+Default is -1.0.

+## No speech threshold
+If the probability of the <|nospeech|> token is higher than this value AND the decoding has failed due to `logprob_threshold`, consider the segment as silence.
+Default is 0.6.